 - Asking if there is anything might make the animal more comfortable

-- Explaining treatment options, their purpose, and what they can expect with with each particular medical intervention (i.e. will be away from home for surgery, may experience discomfort afterwards; may need to be given oral medicine) and asking for the animals' input, preferences or choices
+- Explaining treatment options, their purpose, and what they can expect with with each particular medical intervention (i.e. will be away from home for surgery, may experience discomfort afterwards; may need to be given oral medicine) and asking for the animals' input, preferences or choices.

 - When decisions about life extending treatments or euthanasia are imminent or may soon be imminent, asking the animals to explain from their perspective what a good "quality of life" is for them.
 Animals are as different as humans in their opinions and desires for certain quality of life issues.
 Some animals don't want to live with any pain, while others are tolerant of a great deal of pain.
 Some animals are comfortable with living with greatly diminished physical capacities, while others talk about being ready to leave their bodies when they are no longer able to walk.
 Talking with our animals about these critical choices takes the guess work out of what they feel and want.
-Knowing these things from their persepctive, rather than making assumptions, helps provide both a better experience for our animals and prevents potential guilt afterwards when we may wonder if we made choices in align with our animal’s wishes.
+Knowing these things from their persepctive, rather than making assumptions, helps provide both a better experience for our animals and prevents potential guilt afterwards for us when we may wonder if we made choices in alignment with our animal’s wishes.

 - Asking animals if they have any preference about what is done with their remains: Burial or cremation?
 Preference for placement of burial or ashes?